17 Unique Strengths That Give Introverts the Upper Hand

 Envato Elements

 Their listening skills and dislike of gossip make introverts excellent secret-keepers.
 People often feel comfortable sharing personal information with them, knowing it won’t be broadcast.
-This trustworthiness can lead to deeper relationships and can be a valuable asset in professional settings where discretion is key.
+Being so trustworthy can and often does lead to deeper relationships and can be a valuable asset in professional settings where discretion is key.

 17. They’re mindful.